 Remediation for the Dyslexic Middle School Child

 We’ve talked about remediation – building (or repairing) a strong foundation in reading, writing, spelling and math.
-This often involves intense, systematic instruction or tutoring from a qualified dyslexia tutor in areas of academic weakness.
+This can be done at home but can also involve intense, systematic instruction or tutoring from a qualified dyslexia tutor in areas of academic weakness.

-I continue to remediate, or strengthen, the weaknesses that my kids with dyslexia have during the middle school years.
-It is during this time that I recommend to parents that if their child is still significantly behind – say 3rd grade or below in reading level – that the parents seek out the help of a certified dyslexia tutor.
+I continue to offer remediation for my kids during the middle school years.
+However, if your middle school-aged child is still significantly behind – say 3rd grade or below in reading level – I recommend seeking out the help of a certified dyslexia tutor.
 In my experience, even our kids that did not receive the benefits of my current knowledge of what really works with dyslexia, most of our kids were beginning to read decently on their own by 12 years old.
-If your child is still struggling significantly – they need some intensive help.
+If your child is still struggling significantly – they would definitely benefit from some intensive help.

 In our home, middle school remediations have been: